-The district requests staff to review the space to see if it is no longer functional because it has outlived its useful life.
-If staff agrees with the district that the space is no longer functional, that recommendation will be presented to the Board for consideration.
+The district requests staff to review the space to see if it has outlived its useful life.
 If the Board approves the staff recommendation, the space is removed from the database.
 The district's capital plan is then analyzed without the removed space.
-Additional square footage is only approved if the district falls below the Minimum School Facility Adequacy Guidelines within the current year.
+Additional square footage is only approved if the district falls below the Minimum School Facility Adequacy Guidelines within two years.
 This is not considered replacement space.